Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Croatia’s islands have many beautiful bays that can be reached only by boat.

-Almost every island has 2 or 3 “hidden” konobas (local restaurants) that are just a boat ride away.
+Almost every island has two or three “hidden” konobas (local restaurants) that are easily accessible only by boat.
 Ask your boat rental operator for tips and help making a reservation.
-A full-day rental for a small motorboat usually starts at 100 EUR.
+A full-day rental for a small motorboat on Hvar usually starts at €140.

 The Plitvice Lakes National Park